Certora/Documentation/docs/cvl/methods.md

 The `with` clause introduces a new variable (`e` for `with(env e)`) to represent the {ref}`environment <env>` that is passed to a summarized function; the variable can be used in function summaries.  `with` clauses may only be used if the entry has a function summary.
-See {ref}`function-summary` below for more information about the environment provided by the `with` clause.
+See {ref}`expression-summary` below for more information about the environment provided by the `with` clause.